Trinity War: Aftermath

-The outcome of "Trinity War" leads directly into DC's Forever Evil miniseries and "Villains Month" event, as well as the creation of new New 52 titles.
+The outcome of "Trinity War" leads into DC's Forever Evil miniseries and "Villains Month" event, as well as the creation of new New 52 titles.
 Trinity of Sin: The Phantom Stranger #11 had major repercussions for Phantom Stranger and planted the seeds for a new story arc in Trinity of Sin: The Phantom Stranger #14, later revealed to be the "Forever Evil: Blight" storyline.
-At San Diego Comic-Con 2013, Johns and Lemire said the events of "Trinity War" would affect many of the DC titles, not just the Justice League books.
+At San Diego Comic-Con in 2013, Geoff Johns and Jeff Lemire said the events of "Trinity War" would affect many of the DC titles, not just the Justice League books.

 Name

 The name of the crossover had brought speculation to what the "Trinity" stood for.
 In the 2012 FCBD special, Pandora, the Phantom Stranger and the Question were dubbed the Trinity of Sin.
 In regards to the name, Geoff Johns stated there was "a bit of a mystery" around it saying, "Is it about the Trinity of Sin?
 The trinity of Leagues?
 Is it about Batman, Superman, and Wonder Woman?
 What does "trinity" mean?
 What is it all about?
 That's something that the story explores."
 In Justice League #23, it is revealed that the "Trinity" refers to the true number of evil, three, referencing Earth-3.